ginstrom/paladin-novel/manuscript/chapter-02.md

 Sim lay beside him on the beach, his lips moving in what looked like prayers of gratitude.
 His shoulders shook, though whether from cold or relief, Gond couldn't tell.

 Gond's stomach cramped violently, and he doubled over, retching seawater and bile onto the sand.
 The taste of salt and copper filled his mouth, remnants of the ship's foul water mixed with his own blood from where he'd bitten his tongue during the swim.
-Each heave sent spasms through his already aching ribs.
+Each heave sent spasms through his already aching ribs and shoulder.

 "Easy," Sim said quietly, moving closer despite his own chains.
 The priest's voice carried that same steady calm that seemed to ease Gond's discomfort.
 "The body needs time to expel what doesn't belong."

 When the retching finally stopped, Gond found Sim kneeling beside him with a strip of cloth he must have torn from his robe.
-The priest's gentle hands cleaned the raw, bleeding wounds where the manacles had chafed.
+The priest's gentle hands cleaned his raw, bleeding wounds.
 His touch was warm against Gond's ice-cold skin.

 ***